DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

-Since the definition of DC function provides a lot of flexibility (namely, there are infinitely many DC decompositions of a given function), it seems reasonable to assume that despite some drawbacks of matrix convexity the class of matrix-valued DC functions is sufficiently rich.
-In particular, one might ask whether the class of matrix valued DC functions coincides with the class of componentwise DC functions or there are some componentwise DC functions that are not DC (a characterization of such functions would provide a deep insight into the structure of DC matrix-valued functions).
+Since the definition of DC function provides a lot of flexibility (namely, there are infinitely many DC decompositions of a given function), it seems reasonable to assume that despite some drawbacks of matrix convexity the class of matrix-valued DC mappings is sufficiently rich.
+In particular, one might ask whether the class of matrix valued DC functions coincides with the class of componentwise DC functions or there are some componentwise DC mappings that are not DC (a characterization of such functions would provide a deep insight into the structure of DC matrix-valued mappins).
 Another interesting question is whether the matrix DC property is preserved under standard operations, such as the Hadamard/Kronecker product and inversion.
-Arguing in the same way as in the proof of Theorem~\ref{thrm:DCDecompMatrixValued} one can easily check that for twice continuously differentiable matrix-valued functions the answer to this question is positive, provided one considers \textit{locally} DC functions.
-However, it is unclear whether the classes of locally and globally DC functions coincide in the matrix-valued case (for componentwise DC functions this statement is obviously true due to the celebrated result of Hartman \cite{Hartman}).
+Arguing in the same way as in the proof of Theorem~\ref{thrm:DCDecompMatrixValued}, one can easily check that for twice continuously differentiable matrix-valued mappings the answer to this question is positive, provided one considers \textit{locally} DC functions.
+However, it is unclear whether the classes of locally and globally DC mappings coincide in the matrix-valued case (for componentwise DC functions this statement is true due to the celebrated result of Hartman \cite{Hartman}).

 In the end of this section, let us present several simple examples of DC semidefinite constraints appearing in applications and their DC decompositions.
-These examples, in particular, demonstrate some benefits of using matrix-valued DC functions in comparison with componentwise DC functions.
+These examples, in particular, demonstrate some benefits of using matrix-valued DC mappingss in comparison with componentwise DC mappings.

 \begin{example}[Quadratic/Bilinear Constraints] Suppose that